amahi/docs/amahi-7-express.md

 # 1. Download Amahi Express Disc
 * Download amahi and burn it to a disc
 * Boot your system from that disc
-* `It’s **very important** to understand that in the Express Disc installation, the first available drive will be **completely erased unless you change the default storage settings!**
+* `It’s **very important** to understand that in the Express Disc installation, the first available drive will be **completely erased unless you change the default storage settings!**`
-* When your settings are ready click _Begin Installation_`

   <a href="static/images/amahi-7-express/00-boot.png" class="fancybox centered"><img src="static/images/amahi-7-express/00-boot-thumb.png" alt="Boot Amahi" /></a>